Codeneos/sf_profile_updater/README.md

 Normally you should only have to change the `srcDir` setting to point to the directory in which your SalesForce source are located.

 ## Usage
-Simply call `npm run` to start the updater.
+Simply call `npm run updateProfiles` to start the updater.